 My job is to work with partners, from top tier brands to grass root supporters, to help them achieve their goals while raising the funds and value-in-kind contributions required to make the Games possible, for everyone, with little or no regard to the financial means of the participant.
-Find out how you can help at Ways To Support!
+Find out how you can help at Ways To Make History!

 I have been a participant of the Gay Games 10 in Paris 2018 in triathlon, half marathon and 10K.
 I have seen first hand, how important it is to show visibility in large numbers to foster our values of Participation, Inclusion and Diversity, and what an important role sports and this huge event can play to achieve this.

 I volunteer for the Gay Games 11 to further goals that I work on in various roles.
 I believe in building communities, which protect and nurture vulnerable communities.
 Participatory sports can play a big role, but I also believe in technology.

 In my daytime role I am the founder and CEO of Hornet Networks, a Gay Social Network with 25 million users worldwide.
 While Hornet is a different platform and a different medium, it has exactly the same goals: building communities, which protect and nurture vulnerable communities.